Kolten Wong Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.74 team ERA that ranks second among all league pitching staffs.
+- The Twins have a 3.71 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (100 total, one per game).
+- Twins pitchers combine to give up 108 home runs (1.1 per game), the seventh-fewest in the league.

-- In his last outing on Saturday against the Oakland Athletics, the righty went three innings, allowing three earned runs while surrendering four hits.
+- His last appearance was on Thursday against the Seattle Mariners, when the right-hander went 6 1/3 innings, surrendering two earned runs while giving up three hits.

-- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .271 batting average against him.
+- In nine games this season, the 35-year-old has amassed a 5.10 ERA and 10.6 strikeouts per nine innings, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.